meihong/USB-Weather-Board-V3-Firmware/README.md

 ## How to compile

 You need [Arduino IDE](http://arduino.cc/hu/Main/Software) and the original v1.2 firmware zip archive from [Sparkfun's site](http://www.sparkfun.com/products/10586).
 Copy libraries under Weather_Board_3_v12/libraries into Arduino IDE's libraries directory.
-Ok, you are ready now.  load the firmware source code and compile it!
-To upload to the board, you need to set the appropriate serial port and the board type to "Arduino Pro or Pro Miini (3.3V, 8MHz) w/ ATmega328".
+Ok, you are ready now.
+Load the firmware source code and compile it.
+To upload to the board, you need to set the appropriate serial port and the board type to "Arduino Pro or Pro Mini (3.3V, 8MHz) w/ ATmega328".